ambernettech/chefdk-fundamentals/scene_08.md

 53
 -

 Its time to do that again.
-This time for the setup cookbook.
+This time for the workstation cookbook.

 Generate a template named motd, copy in the source attribute from the file resource, and then update it to use ERB tags.